Digitalis atlantica

-Digitalis atlantica is a species of perennial flowering plant in the family Plantaginaceae.
+Digitalis atlantica is a perennial foxglove species in the family Plantaginaceae.
 It is native to Algeria.

 Description

 Digitalis atlantica is a biennial or perennial herb.
 The plant leaves grow in the shape of a rosette until flowering stems develop in the second year.
 Leaves are downy, finely wrinkled on the upper surface and grey-green.
 The leaves are ovate, with toothed edges, and may measure up to 25cm long.
 The flowering stem can grow up to 2m tall, with flowers in a tall spike during the flowering period of spring to summer.

 Toxicity

 Like all species in the Digitalis genus, Digitalis atlantica is also toxic.
 However, this particular species seems to have the lowest cardenolide content.